Our Location

 The following plants with a common name that includes “lily” are not in the genus Lilium, but are related as they are within either the order Liliales or within the lily family Liliaceae:

-Tulips (Tulipa species) are also a member of the lily family, Liliaceae.
+Tulips (Tulipa species) are also members of the lily family, Liliaceae.
 Tulips are most commonly related to trout lilies and the yellow star-of-Bethlehem flower.

 The following plants with a common name that includes “lily” are not in the genus Lilium, within the lily family Liliaceae, or within the order Liliales.
 These “lilies” are in completely different plant families: